 In particular, the Stay at Home program pays DOP8,500 per month to over 811,000 families who also benefit from the Comer es Primero (Eating Comes First) program.
 In addition, coverage was increased to benefit approximately 689,000 additional households.
 Simultaneously, an additional DOP2,000 per month complementary transfer was made to those households with at least one member in the family with special needs or pre-existing health conditions that make them more vulnerable to the pandemic, which is expected to benefit approximately 453,000 Dominican families.
+On January 4, 2021, the Republic announced that the Comer es Primero program will transition into the Supérate program beginning in May 2021.
+The Supérate program is expected to double the amount of assistance to DOP1,650 and provide comprehensive support to facilitate access to education and employment.
+The program aims to reach an additional 200,000 households, benefitting over one million households in total.

-The Stay at Home program was extended until December 31, 2020 and it is estimated to have benefited 46.9% of all households in the Republic and involve resources of approximately DOP17.0 billion.
+The Stay at Home program was extended until April 2021 and it is estimated to have benefited 46.9% of all households in the Republic and involve resources of approximately DOP17.0 billion.